marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 displayed.
 The A7 and C6 copies exhibit very similar expression traces, increasing gradually during the time series.}\label{figure:225:ftapex}
 \end{figure}

-*FT* is a floral activator that is induced in long day conditions to promote flowering[@samach_distinct_2000; @yoo_constans_2005; @kobayashi_pair_1999].
-In Arabidopsis, *FT* is primarily expressed in the phloem companion cells, with the FT protein transported in the plant vasculature to the apex to initiate flowering[@aksenova_florigen_2006; @jaeger_ft_2007; @mathieu_export_2007; @notaguchi_long_distance_2008].
-It is likely that this mechanism of *FT* action is conserved in *B.\ napus*[@giavalisco_towards_2006].
-Although the leaf is the primary expression domain of *FT*, expression of the gene has also been observed in the shoot apex and the hypocotyl of long day grown plants[@kardailsky_activation_1999; @kobayashi_pair_1999], although the biological relevance of these observations is unknown.
-In contrast to other studies that found six copies of *FT* in *B.\ napus*[@wang_evolution_2009; @guo_mutations_2014], only four copies of *BnFT* were found in the transcriptomic time series, situated on chromosomes A2, A7, C2, and C6.
-In previous studies, two additional copies were found on A7 and C6, with these copies located in inverted blocks of duplicated sequence[@wang_evolution_2009].
-Potentially the additional copies of *BnFT* are not present in the Darmor-*bzh* reference genome as a result of genome assembly error, caused by the inverted blocks failing to be resolved.

-As *FT* is primarily expressed in the leaf in Arabidopsis[@aksenova_florigen_2006; @jaeger_ft_2007; @mathieu_export_2007; @notaguchi_long_distance_2008], the expression of the gene in this tissue was analysed.
-The four *BnFT* homologues exhibit a *gradated* pattern of regulatory module assignment with two regulatory modules (Figure \ref{figure:223:ftleaf}).
-All four *BnFT* genes exhibit moderate expression prior to cold treatment.
-During vernalization, *BnFT* gene expression decreases to very low values, with expression increasing when plants are returned to growth in warm, long day conditions.
-Between the penultimate and final time points, the A7 and C6 copies exhibit a significant decrease in their expression, while the A2 and C2 copies do not.
-This decrease in expression is not as severe for the *BnFT.A7* gene, resulting in the gene being assigned to both regulatory modules (Figure \ref{figure:223:ftleaf}).
-In the leaf, therefore, *BnFT.A2* and *BnFT.C2* both exhibit a divergent expression trace to *BnFT.C6*, but *BnFT.A7* shows similarities in its expression trace with all homologues.
-This suggests subtle regulatory divergence between the copies of *BnFT*.
-Comparing the magnitude of expression, the A genome copies of *BnFT* are more highly expressed than the copies on the C genome.
-*BnFT.A2* is generally five-fold more highly expressed across the time series relative to *BnFT.C2.Random*[^napusgenomeexplanation], while *BnFT.A7* is two- to three-fold more highly expressed than *BnFT.C6*.
-This genome of origin bias suggests that the A genome copies potentially influence flowering to a greater extent than the C genome copies.

-[^napusgenomeexplanation]: The *B.\ napus* reference genome[@napus_genome_2014] constructed sequence scaffolds that were joined to generate 19 pseudochromosomes.
-Scaffolds that mapped to a pseudochromosome but could not be oriented were denoted 'random'.
-Unmapped scaffolds that could be assigned to the A or C genome were denoted 'Ann' and 'Cnn' respectively.
-Scaffolds that were not mapped during any of these steps were denoted 'Unn'.
-Throughout this work, similar notation is used to indicate the scaffold on which the gene is located.

 To determine whether the *BnFT* genes exhibit tissue-specific expression, the expression of these four genes was analysed in the apex samples.
 In the apex, only two of the *BnFT* genes are expressed; *BnFT.A7* and *BnFT.C6* (Figure \ref{figure:225:ftapex}).